dhille98/ALL-Documents-practiced/terraform/terraform.md

 * This allows you to specify resource attributes that Terraform should ignore during the apply.
 It can be helpful when you want Terraform to manage certain aspects of a resource but not others.
 * For example, ignoring the tags field if you’re manually updating it outside of Terraform.

+**Summary of Lifecycle Arguments:**
+    - **create_before_destroy:** Create the new resource before destroying the old one.
+    - **prevent_destroy:** Prevent the resource from being destroyed.
+    - **ignore_changes:** Ignore changes to specific resource attributes.
+    - **replace_triggered_by:** Trigger replacement of a resource when certain other resources change.

+## terraform state

+* terraform state maintaining actvally state and desired state
+* actvally state means is `.tf` files
+* desired state means `terraform.state` file

+* store state file to remote backend
+* don not update/delete the file
+* state locking
+* isolation of state file
+* regular backup
+---
+    s3 bucket
+    azure blob storage
+    GCP storing A/C

+*